-The University will be undertaking an institution-wide review of its curriculum through the implementation of a new Common Academic Framework.
-If the new Framework is not instituted there is a risk that Ravensbourne's programmes will be outdated and, due to the organic way the existing portfolio has developed, will not be aligned to the new strategic direction of the University or its growth and quality aspirations.
+Following an institution-wide review of its curriculum the University is implementing a new Common Academic Framework.
 The Framework will transform the student experience and promote student success and interdisciplinarity.
-The new Framework will deliver a pioneering, creative educational offering, unconstrained by traditional assumptions and will encourage students to embrace and exploit the digital technologies available to them.
-Ravensbourne as a university built around access, inclusion and diversity, will continue to reach students from all classes to ensure a rich and diverse experience is received by all students.
+It will deliver a pioneering, creative educational offering, unconstrained by traditional assumptions and will encourage students to embrace and exploit the digital technologies available to them.
+Ravensbourne as a university built around access, inclusion and diversity, will continue to reach students from all backgrounds to ensure a rich and diverse experience is received by all students.
 As well as the positive benefits to the student experience, the Framework presents opportunities for the University to introduce economies of scale and to better manage the quality and consistency of the student experience.

-To ensure the Framework is successfully delivered, its delivery is being managed through the University's PMO and is being monitored by a project board, chaired by the Vice-Chancellor.
+To ensure the Framework is successfully delivered, its implementation is being managed through the University's PMO and is being monitored by a project board, chaired by the Deputy Vice-Chancellor.